 Read also: Can a Hiatal Hernia be Cured?

-Clay is one of the oldest remedies in the world.
+This is one of the oldest remedies in the world.
 Believe it or not, clay has been applied for centuries to multiple conditions to calm and naturally reduce inflammation.
 So states this study conducted by the Universidad Autónoma Metropolitana de México.

-Clay is very beneficial.
-After all, it absorbs water and toxins.
-Plus, it provides a large amount and variety of minerals through the pores of the skin.
+Clay is great for this purpose as it absorbs water and toxins.
+Plus, it provides a large amount and variety of minerals through the skin pores.

-- Clay is used very simply.
-Just mix with water or some liquid and then apply to the skin.
+- Using clay is easy, just mix with water or some other liquid and then apply to the skin.

-- Leave it for enough time for it to dry and then remove it with water.
-Don’t reuse it, since it absorbs toxins.
+- Leave it enough time for it to dry and then remove it with water.

 The amounts will depend on the size of the area affected by inflammation.
 You can vary the quantities of this remedy as long as you keep the proportions in this recipe.